AmeliaWWQ/BIA_Project/README.md

 # 3. Methodology
 ## Models

+We trained different models through 3 different architectures: ResNet18, ResNet50, and Vision Transformers.

 # 4. Experiments
 ## Data preprocessing
+   For data preprocessing or image preprocessing, we performed
+     ### 1. Directly downsizing all images to a uniform dimension of 512 x 512
+     ### 2. Cropping the images to field-of-view, then downsize all to have dimension of 512 x 512
+     ### 3. Applying contrast limited adaptive histogram equaliztion of images processed by 2 from above.
 ## Results
+   Project results can be seen in the final presentation slides attached to the end of this README file

 # 5. Group Presentation Links
 ## Initial Results